It’s not what you know,

 I attended larger classes at Master Lai's centre and was exposed to a broader view of the System.
 I saw how I could involve myself within it and so expand through it.
 Sifu Lai demonstrated true understanding of the practical application of Chinese Martial Arts.
 His charisma and will power shone like sunlight blessing a tender plant.
 I loved him like a father for many years until a day arrived in 2000 when I knew it was time for me to move on.
 I sought the healing powers of internal cultivation which I knew meant spreading my roots wider and then deeper.

-I also realised how lucky I was to have received personal wisdom and expertise from Sifu Guishard and his ‘kung-fu brothers and sisters ’ (my Seniors), Sifus; Keith Edwards, Arthur and Donna Nichols, Eddie Baron and Norman Morrison, Adrian and Karen Brown.
+I also realised how lucky I was to have received personal wisdom and expertise from Sifu Guishard and his ‘kung-fu brothers and sisters ’ (my Seniors), Sifus; Keith Edwards, Arthur and Donna Nichols, Eddie Baron and the Late Norman Morrison, Adrian and Karen Brown.
 Their Chi drives me on to this day.
 I love you all like family and thank you for your kindness, compassion and truth.

 I took part in many events within the System, learning the need for equanimity in loss or gain, and found myself close to most of my peers and seniors, who always guided and supported me in anything that I did.